 Auction-Rate Securities.
 The Company's auction-rate securities have maturity dates through 2050, are primarily backed by insurance products and are accounted for as available-for-sale securities.
 These investments are classified as long-term investments and recorded within other non-current assets in the condensed consolidated balance sheets.
-Auction-rate securities are valued by a third party using trade information related to the secondary market.
+Auction-rate securities are valued by a third party using unobservable inputs including indicative bids on similar securities.